ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Data

-The complete RTSW dataset comprises approximately $1.23 \times 10^{7}$ data points between 1998-02-16 00:00:00 and 2023-12-17 04:00:00, with a resolution of $1$ minute and about $9.59\%$ missing values.
-To address this, \citeA{nguyen_automatic_2019} and \citeA{rudisser_automatic_2022} resampled all in situ data to a $10$-minute resolution.
-Figure \ref{fig:data-combined}b shows the percentage of missing data, depending on the chosen resolution.

-For this study, a $30$-minute resolution was selected to balance minimizing data gaps with maintaining sufficient temporal resolution for early warning and detection.
-This resampling strategy effectively reduced the proportion of missing values to approximately $2.44\%$ in the RTSW dataset.
+The complete RTSW data set comprises approximately $1.23 \times 10^{7}$ data points between 1998-02-16 00:00:00 and 2024-12-17 14:20:00, with a resolution of $1$ minute and about $9.49\%$ missing values.
+To address this, \citeA{nguyen_automatic_2019}, \citeA{rudisser_automatic_2022} and \citeA{nguyen_multiclass_2025} resampled all in situ data to a $10$-min resolution.
+Figure~\ref{fig:data-combined}b shows the percentage of missing data, depending on the chosen resolution.
+For this study, we likewise adopt a $10$-min resolution to balance minimizing data gaps with maintaining sufficient temporal resolution for early warning and detection.
+This choice is further supported by the intrinsic uncertainties arising from the different locations of the spacecraft.
 Additionally, this approach inherently accounts for uncertainties in event boundaries and mitigates the impact of short-term data gaps.
+Importantly, visual inspection confirmed that typical interplanetary shocks, which are one of the main indicators of a CME arrival \cite{salman_2018}, remain clearly identifiable and are not significantly smoothed out.
+This resampling strategy effectively reduced the proportion of missing values to approximately $3.28\%$ in the RTSW data set.

-To further improve data continuity, we applied linear interpolation for gaps shorter than 6 hours, reducing the proportion of missing values to $< 1 $ \%.
+To further improve data continuity, we applied linear interpolation for gaps shorter than 6 hr, reducing the proportion of missing values to $<1$~\%.
+This approach may in some cases smooth out clear CME signatures, particularly if gaps occur near a shock, potentially complicating detection and introducing errors \cite{wang_2025}.
+Nevertheless, a decision on how to handle missing data is unavoidable, and linear interpolation is a widely used method.
+A systematic assessment of how interpolation affects CME detection, as well as a comparison with alternative gap-filling methods, would be valuable for future studies to explore.

-As proposed in \citeA{rudisser_automatic_2022}, a sliding window method was applied to segment the time series and associated labels into fixed-length windows of $512$ timesteps.
-At the chosen resolution of $30$ minutes, each window corresponds to a little over $10.5$ days.
+As proposed in \citeA{rudisser_automatic_2022}, a sliding window method was applied to segment the time series and associated labels into fixed-length windows of $1024$ timesteps.
+At the chosen resolution of $10$ minutes, each window corresponds to a little over $7$ days.
+This window size is sufficient to capture even large CMEs or interacting structures in their entirety while providing enough temporal context on the background solar wind to reduce confusion with SIRs or other structures.
 A stride of $1$ was used to simulate a real-time operational environment.
 Finally, any windows that still contain missing values are discarded.
-This resulted in $404403$ samples for the RTSW dataset.
+This resulted in approximately $1.29 \times 10^{6}$ samples for the RTSW data set.